Geek & Sundry: Original (2012–2023)

+Relaunch (2024–present)

 Geek & Sundry Vlogs

-Geek & Sundry Vlogs launched on May 19, 2013 as a distinct channel.
+Geek & Sundry Vlogs launched on May 19, 2013, as a distinct channel.
 All vloggers were mentored by Felicia Day and Jenni Powell, producer of The Lizzie Bennet Diaries.
 Two rounds of expansion followed throughout 2013, with submissions to join the channel open to the public for official review from Geek & Sundry and the community.
 On February 18, 2015, it was announced that the Vlogs channel would be "coming to an end" after almost two years of operation.
 The final vlog was added to the channel on February 27.